matiassolorza/matiassolorza.github.io/index.md

       </p>

       <p>
         I am a PhD candidate in Economics at the University of California, Davis.
-My research focuses on macroeconomics and climate economics, with an emphasis on the impacts of natural disasters and climate risk.
-I study how these shocks shape investment, financial markets, regional recovery, and long-run economic development.
+My research lies at the intersection of macroeconomics and climate economics .
+I study how natural disasters and climate risks shape investment, financial markets, regional recovery, and long-run economic development.
       </p>

       <p>